Sunday, May 10, 2015

 Member: Adult $48 / Child (ages 3-12) $30

 Public: Adult $65 / Child (ages 3-12) $40

 ORDER TICKETS for Brunch (9:30 a.m.)
 Menu

 Free Garden Admission for all 8 a.m. - 5 p.m. (last entry at 4:30 p.m.)

 10 - 11:30 a.m. and 1 - 2:30 p.m.

 Join Rancho Santa Ana Botanic Garden for this special day of celebrating the environmental stewardship, conservation, and education efforts put forth by botanical gardens around the nation.

 The day will feature open house-style, behind-the-scenes looks at our diverse collections and areas not generally accessible to the public.
-When you arrive for this free admission day, visit our orientation station to learn how you can get behind the scenes.
+When you arrive for this free admission day, visit our orientation station to learn how you can take advantage of these opportunities.
 Follow signs to specific locations and learn first-hand about the work being done at Rancho Santa Ana Botanic Garden experts will highlight the important work done here on a daily basis.

 Behind-the-scenes Open House Opportunities

-- Molecular Laboratory with Loraine Washburn, Laboratory Manager and Conservation Botanist and Botany Program Graduate Students
+- Molecular Laboratory with Loraine Washburn, Laboratory Manager and Conservation Botanist, assisted by Botany Program Graduate Students

 - Seed Conservation Program with Evan Meyer, Seed Conservation Program Manager